 The cobblestoned streets, the fresh roses set up on tables at the loveliest bistros along the road, and the smell of coffee awakening you as you entangle your hands with those of your loved one, the streets of Paris are nothing short of magic.

-Love, warmth, and charm engulf them, making them the perfect place to stroll, have a look at antique stores, eat hundreds of pain au chocolats, (which are some of my favorite Parisian pastries) and take all the Instagram photos of your dreams.
+Love, warmth, and charm engulf them, making them the perfect place to stroll, have a look at antique stores, eat hundreds of pain au chocolats, (which are some of my favorite Parisian pastries), and take countless Instagram photos.

 While nearly every part of Paris is beautiful, there are a couple of Parisian streets that are more charming than others.